Home / Comparisons / vs UptimeRobot

 Status Pages with Custom Domains

-UptimeSignal includes status pages on the Pro plan at no extra cost.
-You get custom domain support, incident management, component grouping, and a clean design that matches your brand.
-No separate product, no extra billing.
+UptimeSignal includes status pages across the product and custom-domain status pages on Pro at no extra cost.
+You get incident management, component grouping, and a clean design that matches your brand.

 Maintenance Windows (One-Time + Recurring)